 At this point you’ll need your HAWB No, which should have been sent to you by your courier.
 In the example below with DHL it’s as follows:

-At which point, you can hit “Appointment” – here it means appointing the courier to deal with import procedures for you, not making an appointment.
+Click “paper letter of authorization” – here it means appointing the courier to deal with import procedures for you.

 The screen should autofill with your details, and then ask you for a HAWB or waybill number (提單號):